kubeflow/spark-operator/README.md

 $ helm install my-release spark-operator/spark-operator --namespace spark-operator --create-namespace
 ```

 This will install the Kubernetes Operator for Apache Spark into the namespace `spark-operator`.
-The operator by default watches and handles `SparkApplication`s in every namespaces.
-If you would like to limit the operator to watch and handle `SparkApplication`s in a single namespace, e.g., `default` instead, add the following option to the `helm install` command:
+The operator by default watches and handles `SparkApplication`s in the same namespace where the operator is installed.
+If you would like to limit the operator to watch and handle `SparkApplication`s in a specific namespace, e.g., `default` instead, add the following option to the `helm install` command:

 ```
---set sparkJobNamespace=default
+--set sparkJobNamespaces={"default"}
 ```

 For configuration options available in the Helm chart, please refer to the chart's [README](charts/spark-operator-chart/README.md).